 This was on some thoughts on how to explain your business model through a story or your business narrative.
 The original post is here

-The hard part comes after designing your new Business Model, you have to explain it.
+The hard part comes after designing your new Business Model, when you have to explain it.

 You have come to the end of a fairly long week.
 You have finally finished your Business Model Canvas.
 Finally you have a working hypothesis of something that is going to challenge some of the existing business models around.
 You should feel pleased; it took a lot of hard work to get to that point.